These policies relate specifically to the Division of Student Life. In some cases, links to more complete university policies are provided as well.

 The university employs a variety of methods to notify the campus community of dangerous situations and major interruptions in campus operations.
 The goal is to inform our community of an imminent threat so that students, faculty, and staff are able to take appropriate action for their specific situation.
 The campus community is asked to spread UT Alerts to others who may not be aware of the threat.
 Learn more about UT Alert.

 UT Alert text messages and e-mails are the most commonly employed method.
 Texts are character-limited; therefore, they are very general and recipients must use judgment in choosing the appropriate action based on the information available.
 In general, be aware of your surroundings and know how to evacuate and shelter in buildings you frequent.
-Signs are posted in the buildings and guidance for specific emergencies is available at safety.utk.edu.
+Signs are posted in the buildings and guidance for specific emergencies is at the Emergency Management website.
 UT Alert e-mails will contain more guidance on how to respond.

 UT Alerts are issued early in the emergency, often before details are available.
 Updates to the situation will be posted on the campus main web page at utk.edu when available.